Bad1m/LibraryManagementAPI/README.md

 2. Navigate to the `API` directory.

 #### Database Setup
-3. Open `appsettings.json` in the `LibraryManagementAPI` project and update the `ConnectionStrings` section with your SQL Server credentials.
+3. Open `appsettings.Development.json` in the `LibraryManagementAPI` project and update the `ConnectionStrings` section with your SQL Server credentials.

 #### Running the Application
 4. Use Visual Studio to run LibraryManagementAPI project

 #### Accessing the API

-Once the LibraryAPI is running, you can access it through the following URL:
+Once the LibraryManagementAPI is running, you can access it through the following URL:

 - Swagger Documentation: https://localhost:7049/swagger